ZhuRaiko/Resume-Keyword-Highlighter-Project/explanation/scoring.md

         return None

+# Function: has_metric
+# What: Detect numeric metrics, percentages, or monetary figures in a sentence.
+# Why: Quantified achievements often indicate stronger self-promotion; this
+#      flag is used to add a heuristic bonus to the sentence score.
+# Inputs: sentence (str)
+# Returns: bool indicating whether numeric metrics are present
+# How it contributes: Adds a metric-based boost to final sentence scoring.
 def has_metric(sentence: str) -> bool:
     """
     Check if a sentence contains metrics or numbers (e.g., percentages, counts, money).